 Snook’s Dream Cars Auto Museum: Housed in a 1940s-style Texaco service station, visitors may view cars from the 30s, 40s, 50s, and 60s.
 The museum also contains a large collection of “automobilia” from the years past.
 The facility houses a four-bay shop for fixing and maintaining classic cars, as well as a warehouse for storing collector cars.
 Snook’s Dream Cars can also be rented for banquets, parties, and special events.

-- Location: (Map It) International Park in Toledo, Ohio
+- Location: (Map It) at the National Museum of the Great Lakes at 1701 Front St. in Toledo, Ohio

 - Web: http://www.inlandseas.org/

 S.S.
-Col. James M. Schoonmaker Museum Ship: If you are in Northwest Ohio, a Great Lakes museum ship awaits.
-The S.S.
+Col. James M. Schoonmaker Museum Ship is at the National Museum of the Great Lakes in Toledo, Ohio: The S.S.
 Col. James M. Schoonmaker, formerly the S.S.
 Willis B. Boyer, and originally the S.S.
 Col. James M. Schoonmaker was once known as the “Queen of the Lake Freighters.”
 It served for 69 years, built in 1911 and retired in 1980.
 It opened on the East shore of the Maumee River across from downtown Toledo in 1987.
 The tour is a fascinating history lesson of Great Lakes shipping.
-It features the quarters of crew and captain, the officers dining room, kitchen and crew eating counter along with the cavernous center hull, pilot house, boiler room, and much more including memorabilia, photography and artifacts.
+It features the quarters of the crew and captain, the officers dining room, kitchen and crew eating counter along with the cavernous center hull, pilot house, boiler room, and much more including memorabilia, photographs and artifacts.

-Admission to the Steamship William G. Mather Museum is $8/adult, $7/senior and $6/child ages 5-13.
-Free for younger children.
+Admission to the Steamship William G. Mather Museum is approximately $9/adult, $7/senior and $6/child ages 2-12.
+Discounted combo tickets when combining with the Great Lakes Science Center.

-- Open: May – October but call for days and hours of operation.
+- Open: May – October but call or visit the website below for days and hours of operation.

 - Web: Click here